 When compared to through-holes, blind and buried vias require significantly more manufacturing steps which increase processing time and lowers yields.
 Reducing the number of vias in the flex board can reduce the overall cost.

 Cost optimization should be considered during the initial stage of circuit board design.
 Identifying the least expensive cost drivers of a flex PCB requires accurate design solutions and clear engineering strategies.
 Understanding the pros and cons of using a particular material, hole drilling techniques, stiffener types, trace width and spacing, etc. can help prevent future production failures.
 Planning ahead of time and consistent discussion with your PCB manufacturer will help you optimize time and cost.
+Choosing turnkey PCB manufacturing and assembly from a single facility for your flex design has many benefits like quality assurance and reduced turnaround.

 Let us know in the comment section if you want to know more about our flex board capabilities.